Our Mission

 Staff

-Rebecca Stewart – Supporting Care Providers of Kanas Program Director, [email protected]
+Rebecca Stewart – Supporting Care Providers of Kansas Program Director, [email protected]

 Maria Rios is currently a Supporting Care Provider Educator for the Kansas City Area.
 Maria has been a bilingual Supporting Care Provider Educator for the past 8 years.
 She has more than 20 years in education.
 Maria is very passionate about helping families in the community.
 She enjoys spending time with her family.